shinra-electric/RPCS3-Arm-Build-Script/README.md

 ## Setting up the emulator

-Refer to the RPCS3 [Quickstart Guide](https://rpcs3.net/quickstart) if you are running it for the first time.
+Refer to the [Quickstart Guide](https://rpcs3.net/quickstart) if you are running RPCS3 for the first time.

 Before trying to run a game, always look up the [RPCS3 Compatibility list](https://rpcs3.net/compatibility) to check the recommended settings.
 Settings can be saved on a per-game basis by right-clicking a game and creating a new custom configuration from global settings.